-Energy regulator Ofgem has today (23 August) revealed that the price cap for the October – December period will rise by 10% to £1,717 for a typical household in the UK.
+Energy regulator Ofgem has today (23 August) revealed that the energy price cap for the October – December period will rise by 10% to £1,717 for a typical household in the UK.

 The rise follows a decrease in the past two price cap announcements.
 For Q2 2024, it was set at £1,690, before decreasing further to £1,568 in May.
 The new cap is also 6% (£117) cheaper compared to the same period last year (£1,834).